PGA Tour of Australasia: History

+The top three players on the Order of Merit at the end of the season earn status to play on the European Tour for the following season.

 OneAsia Tour

 In January 2009, it was announced that there would be a new series of events across the Asia-Pacific region, to be organised by the PGA Tour of Australasia in co-operation with China Golf Association, the Japan Golf Tour, the Korean Golf Association and the Korean PGA.
 The aim of these events would be to raise the profile of professional golf in the region, and compete with the likes of the European Tour.
 The series would initially consist of six events, three in China, two in Australia and one in South Korea, with plans to expand to at least thirteen in 2010 as events in Japan were added, and over 20 by 2011.

 The introduction of the OneAsia series has not been universally welcomed, with strong opposition coming from the Asian Tour in particular, with support from its members.
 All of the six events announced for 2009 were existing tournaments, including some already sanctioned by the Asian Tour.
 One of them, the Pine Valley Beijing Open, was called off a few weeks before it was due to be held.
 The organisers officially attributed this decision to the state of the course and a clash of dates with The Players Championship on the US-based PGA Tour, but some media commentators dismissed these reasons since the tournament had clashed with the Players Championship the previous year as well, and attributed the cancellation to sponsor discontent with the sanctioning changes.

 OneAsia was discussed at the annual meeting of the International Federation of PGA Tours during the 2009 Masters Tournament.
 The Series would need to become a member of the Federation if it wishes to be able to award Official World Golf Ranking points in its own right.
 Points are currently available in all events due to those conferred by the PGA Tour of Australasia and the European Tour, as the Chinese and Korean tours are not Federation members.
 Under present arrangements it is unlikely that any new tournaments launched by OneAsia will receive ranking points, and could prove difficult to attract top players without them.
 At the meeting OneAsia and the Asian Tour both claimed that the game's powerbrokers understood the strength of their case, but neither received any public endorsements from the others members.